klemetsson/stratux-zero/README.md

 Because of the global component shortage, many of the components are selected out of availability.
 This leads to a more expensive design with several difficult component footprints.
 Still, several of the components are impossible to acquire separatly and may need to be desoldered from various break-out and development kits.

 The integrated 1090 MHz antenna for ADS-B data is a simple dipole design.
-This however, requires a balun with impedence matching which is located on a separate PCB.
+This however, requires a balun with impedence matching that is located on a separate PCB.

 ### Ideas for improvements